rory81/growing_funds/README.md

 - **__init__.py:** An empty file that tells Python that this directory should be considered a Python package.
 - **admin.py:** see next chapter *Django admin backend*
 - **migrations folder:** migrations are entirely derived from your models file, and are essentially just a history that Django can roll through to update your database schema to match your current models.
 - **models.py:** A model is the single, definitive source of truth about your data.
-It contains the essential fields and behaviors of the data you’re storing.
+It contains the essential fields and behaviours of the data you’re storing.
 - **tests.py:** for testing scripts
 - **views.py:** A view function, or view for short, is a Python function that takes a Web request and returns a Web response.
 - **apps.py:** to register the app in the settings.py file under ))INSTALLED_APPS =** .
 This settings.py is created when making the Django project.
 This way the apps are integrated in the project.